elementor/elementor-developers-docs/src/deprecations/deprecated-argument.md

 ## Updating Deprecated Arguments

-Addon developers that use the `register()` method with the `$id` argument should simply remove the argument, as follows:
+Addon developers who use the `register()` method with the `$id` argument should simply remove the argument, as follows:

 ```diff
 function register_new_items( $items_manager ) {